kasiaMarek/tyre-scala/readme.md

 Goals: Main goal of this library is to provide safer regex parsing compared to Java regex matcher.
 This is achieved through compile time regex validation and refined return type compared to `java.util.regex.Matcher` with its arbitrary number of capture groups and possible `null` captures.

-Currently, *TyRE* is not production ready and is not yet released.
-However, we welcome you to download the source code and play around.
+Currently, *TyRE* is not production ready.
+However, we welcome you to download the released library and play around.

 Understanding *TyRE*
 ---------------